Mentions in Chat

 Rendering Mentions in Messages

-Use DirectiveText as the Text component for user messages so directives render as inline chips instead of raw syntax:
+Use DirectiveText as the Text component for user messages so directives render as inline chips instead of raw syntax.
+See the Directive Text guide for setup and customization.

 Processing Mentions on the Backend